haxsaw/actuator/src/examples/hadoop/README.txt

 SSH keys:
 Make sure the permissions on the private key (actuator-dev-key) are 600!

-The example uses an SSH key with the root name of "actuator-dev-key".
-This is the name of the public key on Openstack (and the lookup for the key is done by name), as well as the name of the private key that SSH will use to log into the provisioned servers.
-The example contains a keypair with this name, and you need to put the *public* half (actuator-dev-key.pub) on your Openstack site with the name "actuator-dev-key" (you can do this in the web interface).
-The example will look for the private "actuator-dev-key" in the example's directory for use with SSH.
-Feel free to generate a new keypair with this name, or alternatively replace it with one of your own naming.
-If you change the name, you need to update the global variable 'pkn' in hadoop_node.py to reflect the name of the private key (it's assumed this is the name of the public key on Openstack as well).
-In the future Actuator will take care of putting keys onto Openstack for you.

 User:
 Actuator was developed on an Openstack site where a default user named "ubuntu" was created for each server instance.
 You will probably need to change this